 EY set out to quantify trust in a more reliable and scientific way.
-They turned to decision augmentation solution Signal AI to make sense of the vast volume of data needed to properly identify trustworthiness and perception, and augment decision making for its clients.
+They turned to Signal AI’s External Intelligence Platform to make sense of the vast volume of data needed to properly identify trustworthiness and perception, and augment decision making for its clients.

 The EY Trust Score ingests digital data from both internal and external sources to enable organizations to understand how well trusted they are in areas of importance.
-Utilizing the Signal AI decision augmentation solution, which is powered by its underlying AI and human-based intelligence platform AIQ, EY is able to pull data from over a million unique sources of media data including national, local and trade press, scraped web content and blogs.
+Utilizing the Signal AI External Intelligence Platform for decision augmentation, which is powered by its underlying AI and human-based intelligence platform AIQ, EY is able to pull data from over a million unique sources of media data including national, local and trade press, scraped web content and blogs.
 EY trained the AIQ platform’s machine learning models on 15 pillars of trust to access the right information, such as “corporate compliance” and “sustainability”.

-From the vast amounts of diverse content AIQ reads and understands on behalf of EY’s clients, it begins to identify connections between the companies, people, products, topics and the trust pillars that it has been trained to understand.
-This network of relationships between trust pillars and organizations is stored on AIQ’s knowledge graph which, in turn, is used to help EY’s clients understand what areas are more important to different stakeholders – consequently augmenting their decision making around corporate strategy and resource allocation to maximize the key drivers of reputation and trust.
+From the vast amounts of diverse content AIQ reads and understands on behalf of EY’s clients, the External Intelligence Graph begins to identify connections between the companies, people, products, topics and the trust pillars that it has been trained to understand.
+This network of relationships between trust pillars and organizations is stored on the platform’s External Intelligence graph which, in turn, is used to help EY’s clients understand what areas are more important to different stakeholders – consequently augmenting their decision making around corporate strategy and resource allocation to maximize the key drivers of reputation and trust.

 As Signal AI integrates seamlessly into EY’s Trust Score, EY is also able to bring other internal data, such as customer survey results, social media, NPS, to bear when determining trust scores for clients.
-With Signal AI’s AIQ having made sense of this data, EY can help organizations understand not only how trusted they are by various stakeholders, but help grade them in comparison to competitors, the industry and the wider market.
+With the Signal AI Platform having made sense of this data, EY can help organizations understand not only how trusted they are by various stakeholders, but help grade them in comparison to competitors, the industry and the wider market.